fbpx

 Water Protectors

-Our waters are beautiful to behold.
-A refuge of relaxation, whether you are on the water, in the water, flying above or swimming below the surface.
+Our waters are beautiful to behold, whether you are on the water, in the water, flying above or swimming below the surface.
 But our waters are also a living and delicate ecosystem.
 Our activities in and around the water can either help or harm the places we most enjoy.

 You can help keep your waters in the St. Lawrence Eastern Lake Ontario region at their best by following the steps below.